mold - Man Page

 Keep .text.hot, .text.unknown, .text.unlikely, .text.startup, and .text.exit as separate sections in the final binary instead of merging them as .text.

-Some sections such as .dynamic have to be writable only during an executable or a shared library file is being loaded to memory.
+Some sections such as .dynamic have to be writable only during a module is being loaded to memory.
 Once the dynamic linker finishes its job, such sections won't be mutated by anyone.
 As a security mitigation, it is preferred to make such segments read-only during program execution.

 -z relro puts such sections into a special segment called relro.
 The dynamic linker makes a relro segment read-only after it finishes its job.